 China Visa Types and Requirements for 2026

-China offers several visa categories depending on your travel purpose.
-Here are the most common types for international visitors:
+China offers various visa categories based on your travel purpose.
+The following are the most commonly used visa types for international tourists:

-Tourist Visa (L Visa): For leisure travel, visiting family, or short-term non-business activities
+Tourist Visa (L Visa): For leisure travel, visiting relatives and friends, or short-term non-business activities.

-Transit Visa (G Visa): For connecting flights with layovers in China
+Transit Visa (G Visa): For connecting flights transiting through China.

 Documents Needed for China Visa Application